PraveenSubramani88/DS_Learning_Repo/Deep_Learning_README.md

 ---

-Awesome!
-Let’s break this all down into a **beginner-friendly guide** to the **common neural network architectures** and the tools used to build them — with simple language, analogies, and purpose for each one.

----

 ## 🧱 **Neural Network Architectures: The Building Blocks of Deep Learning**

 Think of neural networks like different types of machines — each designed for a specific kind of task.
 Just like you wouldn’t use a coffee machine to make toast, each network architecture is great at solving a **particular type of problem**.